- 1 New York Fire and Burn Lawyers

 - The fire can be caused because of someone’s negligence.

-- The fire may have been an accident or caused by your negligence but your landlord may be responsible for failure to provide you with working fire detectors.
+- The fire may have been an accident or caused by your negligence but your landlord may be responsible for the failure to provide you with working fire detectors.

 - The fire can be caused both because of someone’s negligence and because you are not provided with working fire detectors.